 I don’t know why I voluntarily watch television programming that makes me feel physically ill.

-Meanwhile, over in Illinois, Hannah lives in a single-wide trailer and keeps dozens of chickens, goats, and other various barnyard animals as
+Meanwhile, over in Illinois, Hannah lives in a single-wide trailer and keeps dozens of chickens, goats and other various barnyard animals as

-Inside her broken down trailer are cages filled with chickens that are so crowded they can hardly move.
+Inside her broken down trailer are cages filled with chickens that are so crowded the birds can hardly move.
 Chicken manure, as they call it, is everywhere (I can’t put enough emphasis on that).
 Watching Hannah sit down on a bucket to eat eggs and drink milk surrounded by feces and a dead chicken in the windowsill was one of the most nauseating experiences of my life.
 You can't unsee something like that.

 I find Hannah slightly more fascinating than Gary (and quite frankly I fast-forwarded through Gary’s scenes) because Hannah totally believes that her trailer is a perfectly acceptable living environment for her pets.
 She thinks they’re safe and protected, and the fact that there are at least five dead chickens on the floor means nothing to her.
 “Does your mom hoard dead animals?”
-Dr. Zasio asked in disbelief when she discovers a dead chicken in a covered box.
+Dr. Zasio asks in wide-eyed disbelief when she discovers a dead chicken in a covered box.

 When asked about her children, Hannah proudly boasts: “I had 16 children and 10 of them are still alive!”

-That is something to be proud of.
+Well, I guess that is something to be proud of.

 And having her children removed from her custody ain’t no thang to Lady Hannah.
-“I was doing just fine before they were born and I’ll be fine until I’m dead!”
+“I was doing just fine before they were born and I’ll be fine until I’m dead!” she declares with conviction.

 Man, you simply cannot argue with that kind of logic.